 - 1. Building-based hydronic heating shall be provided by fully modulating, natural gas fired, condensing boilers. - 2.
 Heating hot water systems shall have sediment and air elimination systems. - 3.
-Steam system condensate returns shall be above grade with dual pumps and mechanical scals.
+Heat exchangers shall be stainless steel construction with a minimum 10-year warranty.
+Service bypass blind flange connections shall be installed on both entering and leaving piping on each service loop through the heat exchanger.
+The heat exchanger must be installed in a way that is easily disconnected and bypassed for service.